 The Company prosecutes its intellectual property estate vigorously to obtain the broadest valid scope for its patents.
-Due to the uncertainty of the ultimate outcome of these matters, the impact on future results is not subject to reasonable estimates.
+Due to the uncertainty of the ultimate outcome of these matters, the impact on future operating results or the Company's financial condition is not subject to reasonable estimates.

 In the ordinary course of business, the Company may become a party to lawsuits involving various matters.
-The Company is unaware of any such lawsuits presently pending against it which, individually or in the aggregate, is deemed to be material to the financial condition or results of operations of the Company.
+The Company is unaware of any such lawsuits presently pending against it which, individually or in the aggregate, are deemed to be material to the financial condition or results of operations of the Company.